FlorentRu/Colab-MM-A-Real-Time-Market-Making-Simulator-in-Pure-Python/README.md

 # Colab MM A Real Time Market Making Simulator in Pure Python

+In a controlled environment, this project allows us to watch a miniature, risk‑free version of what professional market‑makers do every millisecond on real exchanges: stream fresh quotes, store them in a time‑series database, run a machine‑learning model to decide a “fair” bid–ask spread, and then visualise everything as it happens.
+Because every component—data feed, message queue, storage, model and charts—runs in pure Python on free Colab hardware, we can explore latency‑sensitive trading ideas without installing servers or buying market data.

 *Stream → Store → Predict → Visualize*  this notebook streams synthetic quote data, stores it in a kdb⁺‑style table, predicts optimal bid/ask spreads with **LightGBM**, and renders live Matplotlib dashboards.
 Beyond a coding demo, the project mirrors real‑world pipelines used by modern market‑makers, letting you prototype latency‑sensitive, analytics‑rich systems **without any production risk**.